 Women’s 15th century Smock or Shift

-A possibility to consider while making your shift is to leave the neckline cut deliberately too high and left unfinished until after your gown is completed.
-Then you may mark your neckline exactly while wearing the gown over it.
-Many of our group prefer when the shift/smock is snug at the bust – making less fabric to bunch up beneath your gown in the bust area.
-There are no drawstrings at either the neck or wrists nor any gathering anywhere.
-You want a smooth fitted finish at the neckline ideally.
+A possibility to consider while making your shift is to leave the neckline unfinished and cut deliberately too high until after your laced front kirtle gown is completed.
+Then you may use the neckline of that gown to mark your shift neckline exactly (while wearing the gown over it).
 The shift may or may not (your choice) be cut with gores inserted in the side seams from the hip to hem.
-You can machine sew your shift and finish all visible areas (neckline & wrists) by hand.
+You can machine sew your shift and finish all visible areas (neckline, hems & wrists) by hand.